spary1144/spary1144/README.md

 I'm a passionate **Videogames Developer** interested in Gameplay, Tools and Sound programming!
 Currently, I'm specializing in **C++**, **Unreal Engine**, and **FMod** while making some **batch** scripts to make my life easier!

+I also love playing videogames!
+My favourite genres are Shooters and Horror games, and as you can see, I try to develope those types of games!

 ---

 ## 🚀 About Me